Norwegian Air fires CEO in 'surprise' move after restructuring

 “The board’s decision to fire me came as a big surprise,” Schram told Reuters.

-His replacement, Karlsen, has been chief financial officer since 2018 and was acting CEO for six months in 2019 for the carrier, which is recovering from bankruptcy protection after the COVID-19 pandemic plunged the heavily indebted airline into a financial crisis.
+His replacement, Karlsen, has been chief financial officer since 2018.
+For six months in 2019, he was acting CEO for the carrier, which is recovering from bankruptcy protection after the COVID-19 pandemic plunged the heavily indebted airline into a financial crisis.

 “It’ll be very exciting to see whether we can make this company profitable,” Karlsen told Reuters.
 “We have a unique opportunity now with Norwegian to create the company I have wanted for a long time.”